-Athletes are required to have ALL athletic paperwork on file with the Athletic Office prior to participation in any type of preseason conditioning program, summer workout, practice or contest.
+Student-athletes are required to have ALL athletic paperwork on file with the Athletic Office prior to participation in any type of preseason conditioning program, summer workout, practice or contest.

-The required paperwork for participation is the IHSAA Pre-Participation Physical Evaluation Form, Athletic Code Waiver, Concussion and Sudden Cardiac Arrest Acknowledgement and Signature Form, and the Random Drug Testing Waiver.
-The IHSAA Pre-Participation Physical Evaluation Form must be signed by a licensed Indiana physician and must be on file in the Athletic Office.
-All other paperwork can be completed electronically through the athletic website (www.gchscougars.com) under the Cougar HQ tab by clicking on Athletic Forms for Participation.
+The required paperwork for participation is the IHSAA Pre-Participation Physical Evaluation Form, Athletic Code Waiver, Consent for Treatment, Concussion and Sudden Cardiac Arrest Acknowledgement and Signature Form, and the Random Drug Testing Waiver.

+The IHSAA Pre-Participation Physical Evaluation Form must be signed by a licensed Indiana health care professional (MD, DO, PA or NP) and must be on file in the Athletic Office or through FinalForms.
+All other paperwork can be completed electronically through the athletic website (www.gchscougars.com) under the Cougar HQ tab by clicking on Athletic Forms for Participation or through the FinalForms website.
 Paper copies will continue to be made available upon request.

-Athletes may not participate until ALL documents are signed and submitted by both the parent and the athlete.
-It is also a school requirement to have a physical on file in the Athletic Office in order to be enrolled in the Strength and Fitness Class.
-The Corporation Athletic and Transportation Fees will also be due at the time an athlete makes a team and considered past due by the first contest/scrimmage of that sport.
+Student-athletes may not participate until ALL documents are signed and submitted by both the parent and the student-athlete.
+The Corporation Athletic and Transportation Fees will also be due at the time an student-athlete makes a team and considered past due by the first contest/scrimmage of that sport.

-Emergency contact information will be pulled from the student-athletes registration through Final Forms.
-It is imperative that parents use accurate information when registering online through the Final Forms online registration process.
+Emergency contact information will be pulled from the student-athlete's registration through FinalForms.
+It is imperative that parents use accurate information when registering online through the FinalForms online registration process.

 Corporation Athletic Fee - Students who wish to participate in athletics will be required to pay a \$50.00 Athletic Fee for each sport they are involved in.
 For example, if a student is on the football team and the swim team, the student will be required to pay \$160.00 (\$50.00 for football, \$50.00 for swim, plus the \$60.00 once a year Transportation Fee.)
 This Athletic Fee will be used to offset a variety of corporation costs, i.e. maintenance, building utilities, and programming.
-Athletic Fees are due at the time the athlete makes a team and considered past due by the first contest/scrimmage of that sport.
+Athletic Fees are due at the time the student-athlete makes a team and considered past due by the first contest/scrimmage of that sport.
 If a payment plan must be arranged, this fee must be paid in its entirety by the time the last regular season game of the team involved is played prior to the IHSAA Sectional of that sport.
 Athletic Awards will not be issued unless this fee is paid in full.
-Greenfield-Central Athletics reserves the right to submit any unpaid balance to a collection agency for small claim court proceedings with all collection fees to be paid by the athlete's family.
-Should an Athlete quit or be removed from a team for academic/disciplinary reasons, this fee shall not be refunded
+Greenfield-Central Athletics reserves the right to submit any unpaid balance to a collection agency for small claim court proceedings with all collection fees to be paid by the student-athlete's family.
+Should a student-athlete quit or be removed from a team for academic/disciplinary reasons, this fee shall not be refunded.